 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Check with your doctor right away if you become sick while taking olmesartan and hydrochlorothiazide, especially with severe or continuing nausea, vomiting, or diarrhea that does not stop.
+Check with your doctor right away if you become sick while taking this medicine, especially with severe or continuing nausea, vomiting, or diarrhea that does not stop.
 These conditions may cause you to lose too much water or salt and lead to low blood pressure.
 You can also lose water by sweating, so drink plenty of water during exercise or in hot weather.

-Severe, chronic diarrhea with weight loss may develop months to years after taking olmesartan and hydrochlorothiazide.
+Severe, chronic diarrhea with weight loss may develop months to years after taking this medicine.
 Tell your doctor right away if you have these symptoms.

-Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other change in vision occurs during or after treatment.
+Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other vision change occurs with this medicine.
 This could be a sign of a serious eye problem.
-Your doctor may want eye doctor to check your eyes.
+Your doctor may want an eye doctor to check your eyes.